 My favorite crystal form for pyrite is a mix of two forms, octahedron and the cube called oscillatory growth.
 This happens when the environment of crystal formation is varied during crystal growth.
-It happens that the crystal can’t decide if it wants to be a cube or an octahedron and will develop alternating narrow faces, which result in deep rounded grooves on the prism faces as growth switches back and forth between the two forms.
-These crystals striations differ from the normal striations seen on pyrites as the grooves are deeper and slightly rounded due to the growth patterns.
+It happens that the crystal can’t decide if it wants to be a cube or an octahedron and will develop alternating narrow faces, resulting in deep rounded grooves on the prism faces as growth switches back and forth between the two forms.
+Striations in these crystals differ from the normal striations seen on pyrites.
+The grooves are deeper and slightly rounded due to the growth patterns.

-One of the rare forms of pyrite is called cathedral pyrites found in the Leadville silver mines.
+One of the rare forms of pyrite is called cathedral pyrite and is found in the Leadville silver mines.
 The cube faces have prism growths shaped like the curving pointed windows of a Gothic cathedral.
 Note, too, that some of the pyrite crystals from Leadville, Colorado, contain bits of gold in them.

 For serious pyrite collectors, there are other forms the iron disulfide can take.
 It often develops in long wire-like tangled growths.
 It has also been mined as perfect spherical balls of pyrite with thin horizontal rows of tiny crystals completely encircling the sphere.
 These have started appearing from China.

 Unusual Pyrite Forms